threnodygames/nimblesim-docs/_tutorials/village-sim/eating-and-drinking.md

 # Eating and Drinking

 Currently our villagers have no way to address their hunger or thirst.
 We need to develop a system whereby they can react to these stats getting too high, go to the food hall, get what they need, and then update their metabolism.
-Just to make it harder, let's also say they have to wait at the food hall for 2 seconds before updating anything to simulate a meal.
-On top of this, we need to support the scenario where the food hall has no stock.
-In this scenario, the villager should "suppress" their hunger and thirst for 5 seconds before trying again.
+We also need to support the scenario where the food hall has no stock, in which case the villager should "suppress" their hunger and thirst for 5 seconds before trying again.

 Here's a demo of what this will look like: